- Students entering this program should have basic computer skills

 - Applicants who meet minimum requirements as of the deadline dates will be ranked based upon prerequisite GPA and TEAS scores

-- The ADN/Paramedic Transition limited access program admits up to 24 students in June of odd numbered years on the West Campus in New Port Richey and 12 students in October of even numbered years on the Porter Campus, Wiregrass Ranch in Wesley Chapel
+- The ADN/Paramedic Transition limited access program admits up to 24 students in June of odd numbered years on the West Campus in New Port Richey and 12 students in October on the Porter Campus at Wiregrass Ranch in Wesley Chapel

 - LPNs will receive 17 advanced college credit semester hours based on practical nursing education and Paramedics will receive 11 advanced college credit semester hours based on paramedic education